fspoettel/blaupause/README.md

 # blaupause ![Travis](https://img.shields.io/travis/fspoettel/blaupause.svg?maxAge=2592000?style=flat-square)

 > Blaupause is a developer-friendly Hugo starter kit based around gulp-tasks.
-It comes es6-ready with several helpers for SVG and fonts and a nice basic structure for the html, scss and javascript.
+It comes es6-ready with several helpers for SVG, fonts and a basic structure for the html, scss and javascript.
 For a detailed listing of what is included, see "In the box".

 ## Installation